AD7six/cakephp-shadow-translate/README.md

 ## Quickstart

 The shadow translate behavior expects each table to have its own translation table.
-Taking the blog tutorial as a start point, the following schema would exist:
+Taking the blog tutorial as a start point, the following table would already exist:

 	CREATE TABLE posts (
 		id INT UNSIGNED AUTO_INCREMENT PRIMARY KEY,